• Skip to primary navigation

 Labelled picture of ingredients for Tiramisu

 • Mascarpone - It is a very rich, mild, and thick Italian cream cheese that is widely available in large supermarkets.
 This cheese is exceptionally smooth and easy to spread or whip.
 Use the full-fat version for the right texture.
 I also use this milky and slightly sweet cheese for my pasta and risotto dishes such as Creamy Shrimp Risotto and Pasta with Green Sauce.
-I don't suggest replacing the mascarpone with any other cheese as it has a unique taste and texture that can't be replaced.

 • Eggs - Use the freshest organic eggs you can possibly find as this recipe recalls for raw egg whites.
 Alternatively, you can use pasteurized egg whites if you have any doubts about consuming raw eggs.